 - 1. The completed Graduate Studies Application for Admissions. (\$25.00 fee waived if completed online.) - 2.
 Transcripts will be accepted from a college or university accredited by the North Central Association of Colleges and Schools Higher Learning Commission or other regional accrediting commissions which have been recognized by the Council on Higher Education Accreditation (CHEA).
-Official (sealed) transcripts sent directly from a college or university reflecting: - a.
-A Bachelors degree with a major in music education. - b.
-A minimum cumulative GPA of 2.9 or higher on a 4.0 point scale. - Cases where a student attended multiple undergraduate institutions may be required to submit additional transcripts from those institutions. - 3.
+Official (sealed) transcripts sent directly from a college or university reflecting:

+a.
+A Bachelors degree with a major in music.

+- b.
+A minimum cumulative GPA of 2.9 or higher on a 4.0 point scale. - \ Cases where a student attended multiple undergraduate institutions may be required to submit additional transcripts from those institutions. - 3.
 Transcripts will be accepted from a college or university accredited by the North Central Association of Colleges and Schools Higher Learning Commission or other regional accrediting commissions which have been recognized by the Council on Higher Education Accreditation (CHEA).
 Official (sealed) transcripts sent directly from all colleges or universities where Master's level work has been in progress and/or completed. - 4.
-Three letters of recommendation from qualified persons addressing the candidate's academic, musical, and teaching qualifications. - 5.
-A copy of the applicant's teaching license or certificate. - 6.
+Two letters of recommendation from qualified persons addressing the candidate's academic, musical, and teaching qualifications. - 5.
+A copy of the applicant's teaching license or certificate when applicable. - 6.
 Completion of the diagnostic examinations in Music Theory and Music History.
 Students who do not receive a qualifying score on the diagnostic exams may be accepted on a conditional basis (see Conditional Acceptance).

-After receipt of all application materials, an interview with the Director of the Master of Music Education program is required.
+After completing a minimum of six semester hours, an interview with the Director of the Master of Music Education program is required.
 As part of the interview, applicants will discuss their educational goals.
 Following the interview, the applicant will receive a written decision regarding the admission status.
 The Program Director reserves the right to make the final decision with regard to acceptance in the MME program, and also reserves the right to depart from and/or supplement the admission criteria based upon the best interests of Heidelberg University and the MME program.
 Please note that a performance audition is not required.
-Persons with post-secondary level teaching experience in a community college or similar institution may be considered for participation in the program.
+Persons with teaching experience in a community college, music studio teaching, or other types of music teaching may be considered for participation in the program.